 by Dale Petrie

 We know that a club manager looks after and supervises a hospitality staff across several departments.
 Working and communicating with department heads is a daily task, but this task has really one goal: Managing staff.
 But in managing staff, one is, in effect, managing members.
+We believe that managing members could help manage staff needs, levels and more for the entire facility.

 In reality, it’s the members that are being managed as the end goal.
 The club manager, through the club’s staff and department heads, manages use, service levels, member demand and membership.
 Through dining reservations, tee times, court reservations, and strong hires at the department head level, club managers are consistently and constantly managing member usage, member revenues, and perhaps the most valuable, a member’s time.